michlleee/Wastara/README.md

 ## Overview

-TrashTrack is a lightweight and mobile-first web app built for ease of reporting and coordination.
+Wastara is a lightweight and mobile-first web app built for ease of reporting and coordination.
 It connects:

 - Citizens — who report trash in public areas
 - Organizers — designated trash pickup personnel (manual admin approval required)